mdjx/YeeManage/README.md

 ## Binaries

-Downloadable binaries can be found on the releases page.
+Downloadable binaries for Windows, Linux, and OSX can be found on the releases page.

 ## Usage